Clinical Opportunities for Students

 The ability to serve children and families effectively is a crucial skill that must be developed with extensive training.
 This is a key competency that greatly affects Adrian Dominican School of Education graduate and doctoral students’ future employment and effectiveness as professionals in the field.
 It is imperative that students gain hands-on supervised clinical experiences to complement what they are learning in their coursework.

 Adrian Dominican School of Education graduate and doctoral students receive supervised hands-on training to actual clients.
-This experience strengthens our students’ resume and portfolio and gives them an edge when applying for internships because they have direct real world experience.
+This experience strengthens our students’ resume and portfolio and gives them an edge when applying for internships because they have direct experience

 With the Adrian Dominican School of Education graduate and doctoral students, the CARE Center is able to offer a wide variety of services: